amunroe1/amunroe1/README.md

 ## Hi there 👋
+I am currently completing an online Master's degree with Arizona State University in Software Engineering.
+This repository contains a sample of some of the work that I have done through courses in both my undergrad degree and my current graduate studies.
+I am open to full-time and internship opportunities

 <!--
 **amunroe1/amunroe1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.